dotnet/symstore/src/NugetSymbolServer/README.md

     http://localhost:5000/symbol/HelloWorld.dll/57847aae8000/HelloWorld.dll

+or use the dotnet symbol tool (after installing it):

+    dotnet symbol --server-path http://localhost:5000 <path>\HelloWorld.dll

 Congratulations, you just made an request and downloaded a file.
 Normally a diagnostic tool would make this request on your behalf, for example when debugging a dump that was running the HelloWorld application.

 ## Further exploration ##